 If there is one thing we all know, it's that the fashion industry is extremely competitive and fast moving.
 What is in one minute is out the next, and therefore, it is critical that everything run swiftly and smoothly within the major clothing companies.
 They can use business intelligence and data visualization tools to make sure no time is wasted when they need to make changes.
 The company is able to survey competitors and develop key questions to help themselves rise above the competition.
 Once the questions are presented, business intelligence software can be developed to gain the answers to the questions.
 From there, the company can make the needed changes without wasting any time.

-What industry do you work for and are you using BI?
-Explain below how business intelligence has helped your organization better as a company.
-I can't wait to hear what you have to say!
+What industry do you work for and how are you using business intelligence?
+Let us help you understand the significance of BI.
+Learn how business intelligence can help your organization become a better company.